Discover more from Emily Posts News

 A spokesman for GoFundMe emailed me this statement on Nov.
 19:

 I can confirm that a fundraiser titled “Jason Jones and Family” was reviewed and found to be in violation of GoFundMe’s terms of service; $36,453 was raised prior to the fundraiser’s removal, and all funds are available to be released to the Jones family.

 I replied with these questions:

-1) What specifically violated the terms of service that is considered "prohibited conduct"?
+1) What specifically violated the terms of service that are considered "prohibited conduct"?

 2) When will the money be transferred to Mrs. Jones's account?

-3) Why did you delete the account without giving Christina Adams warning?
+3) Why did you delete the account without giving Christina Adams a warning?

 4) How can Christina Adams or Erin Jones see the comments to them?

 5) How many people withdrew their donations since you took down the link?